Jeremy Bridges

-Jeremy Eugene Bridges (born April 19, 1980) is a former American football guard.
-He was drafted by the Philadelphia Eagles in the sixth round of the 2003 NFL Draft.
+Jeremy Eugene Bridges (born April 19, 1980) is an American former professional football guard.
+He was selected by the Philadelphia Eagles in the sixth round of the 2003 NFL draft.
 He played college football at Southern Mississippi.
 Bridges was also a member of the Arizona Cardinals, Carolina Panthers and Washington Redskins.

-Early years
+Early life

 Bridges graduated in 1998 from South Pike High School in Magnolia, Mississippi, where he played football and was the Pike County, Mississippi Player of the Year as a senior.

 College career

 Bridges played college football at Southern Mississippi and graduated with a degree in sports administration.

 Professional career

 Philadelphia Eagles

-Bridges was drafted by the Philadelphia Eagles in the sixth round (185th overall) in the 2003 NFL Draft, but was inactive for the entire season.
+Bridges was selected by the Philadelphia Eagles in the sixth round (185th overall) in the 2003 NFL draft, but was inactive for the entire season.

-Arizona Cardinals
+Arizona Cardinals (first stint)

-Bridges was claimed off waivers by the Arizona Cardinals on September 6, 2004 and made his first ever NFL start on October 10 at the San Francisco 49ers.
+Bridges was claimed off waivers by the Arizona Cardinals on September 6, 2004, and made his first ever NFL start on October 10 at the San Francisco 49ers.
 He spent two seasons with the Cardinals.